 Tip: Why do I prefer to install the knobs with the doors mounted on the cabinets?
-As you can see from the diagram the upper and lower rail is needed to place the hole.
-So attempting cabinet knob placement and hole drilling with the doors off introduces opportunity for error such as mistaking an upper door for a lower cabinet door.
+As you can see from the diagram, the upper and lower rail is needed to place the hole.
+So attempting cabinet knob placement and hole drilling with the doors off introduces the opportunity for error, such as mistaking an upper door for a lower one.

 There are two other options for placing knobs.
-First the knob can be centered both ways on the stile and rail.
-While second the knob can be placed in the center of the door stile.
+First, the knob can be centered on the stile and rail.
+While second, the knob can be placed in the center of the door stile.

-There is no right or wrong answer if you getting creative.
-However, usability must be kept in mind and one example is center knob placement for pantries, as in the diagram below.
+There is no right or wrong answer if you are getting creative.
+However, usability must be kept in mind, and one example is center knob placement for pantries, as in the diagram below.

 Bottom Cabinet Pull-out Doors

-One last variation to consider are base cabinets that have a pull-out door front.
-And for these I recommend looking at a knob design that incorporates a handle for ease of use.
-Just install this handle horizontally on the upper rail, centered left-to-right and in the center of the rail (remember stiles stand!).
+One last variation to consider is base cabinets that have a pull-out door front.
+And for these, I recommend looking at a knob design that incorporates a handle for ease of use.
+Just install this handle horizontally on the upper rail, centered left-to-right and in the center of the rail (remember Stiles stand!).

 Frameless or Slab Doors

-So what if I don’t have traditional rail and stile construction?
-Well, you can repeat the visual placement of the traditional door.
+So what if I need to get traditional rail and stile construction?
+Well, you can repeat the visual placement of the conventional door.

-As you can see you can see the traditional placement will work – or you can vary placement and choose a symmetric approach where the “up and in” measurements are the same.
-In either case, I’d recommend using a cheap putty like this Loctite Fun-Tak available on Amazon to temporarily hold a few knobs in place.
+As you can see, the traditional placement will work – or you can vary the order and choose a symmetric approach where the “up and in” measurements are the same.
+In either case, I’d recommend using a cheap putty like Loctite Fun-Tak to hold a few knobs in place temporarily.
 And make sure you put a soft pad below the putty to catch the knob n case it slips off.

 Outside or Inside Edge of Door

-For usability of the door, and this may mean changing the “swing”, you’ll want to consider end cabinets carefully.
-By this I mean how will the door operate?
-For example, with an end cabinet you won’t want to walk “around” the door swing to access it’s contents.
+For the door’s usability, which may mean changing the “swing,” you’ll want to consider end cabinets carefully.
+By this, I mean how the door will operate.
+For example, with an end cabinet, you won’t want to walk “around” the door swings to access its contents.

-It’s common, then, to have the hinges on the side closest to a wall or open end of the cabinet.
+It’s common to have the hinges on the side closest to a wall or open end of the cabinet.

-Double checking this is important with cabinet knob placement as you’ll be deciding the door swing permanently once the knob hole is drilled.
+Double-checking this is important with cabinet knob placement, as you’ll decide on the door swing permanently once the knob hole is drilled.